-[See policies at FB, the FFH series, and GKD for more information.]
+[See policies FB, FFH, and GKD for more information.]

 Nontraditional Academic Programs (All Grade Levels)

 Students who fail to attend school 90% of the offered course time may be required to attend Saturday school and/or summer school in order to meet the required attendance rate to earn credit.